Kazimuhwari-br/Velarion-Lumen-Bedrock-Server/README.md

 # README.md

+⚠️ This repository is NOT open-source.
+All contents are protected under copyright law.

 # z𝐕elarion 𝐋umen 龍 Assets

 Official visual assets and graphical resources used for the Minecraft Bedrock Server and Discord Community project.